Caleb Swanigan: 2016–17 season

 Similar to his freshman year, Swanigan started every game as a sophomore.
-Swanigan set his personal record for points against Norfolk State with 32, with an 83% field-goal, 33% three-point, and 90% free-throw accuracy.
+Swanigan set his personal record for points against Norfolk State with 32, while shooting 83% from the field.
 Swanigan also managed to grab 20 rebounds, making it one of his four games with at least 20 points and 20 rebounds that year.

 As of March 6, 2017, Swanigan was second in the nation in rebounds per game (12.6) and led the nation in double doubles (25) for the 2016–17 season.
 He was rated first in CBS National Player of the Year voting.
 In his sophomore season, Swanigan broke several Purdue records, including rebounds in a season, double-doubles in a season, and an NCAA record with four 20–20 performances.
 Purdue finished as the regular season Big Ten Champions, but were knocked out in the quarterfinals of the Big Ten Tournament by Michigan, the eventual tournament champions.
-In the Sweet Sixteen, Purdue paired off against Kansas.
-Swanigan was 3 for 4 from the three-point line, finishing with 18 points and 7 rebounds.
-Purdue ended their tournament run in a loss to the Jayhawks, 98–66.

-Purdue entered the tournament as the 4th seed in the Midwest bracket and played Vermont in the first round.
+Purdue entered the 2017 NCAA men's basketball tournament as the 4th seed in the Midwest bracket and played Vermont in the first round.
 Purdue came away with an 80–70 win for their first tournament win in five years, with Swanigan posting a double-double with 16 points and 14 rebounds.
 Purdue continued its tournament run against Iowa State in the second round.
-Swanigan flirted with a triple-double with 20 points, 12 rebounds, and 7 assists in Purdue's 80–76 win.
+Swanigan flirted with a triple-double with 20 points, 12 rebounds and 7 assists in Purdue's 80–76 win.
+In the Sweet Sixteen, Purdue squared off against Kansas.
+Swanigan was 3-for-4 from the three-point line, finishing with 18 points and seven rebounds.
+Purdue ended their tournament run in a loss to the Jayhawks, 98–66.

 At the conclusion of the season, Swanigan announced he would declare for the NBA draft and not hire an agent, therefore maintaining his college eligibility for at least one more year, if necessary.
 Swanigan was expected to go in the late first or early second round of the NBA draft.
 Swanigan finished his academic career with a 3.60 GPA during his last semester, and maintained a cumulative GPA of 3.34.

 As a sophomore, Swanigan continued to set records at Purdue.
 He broke the school single-season record for rebounds, surpassing Joe Barry Carroll's record that was set in 1979 by recording a rebound against Penn State in their February 21, 2017, matchup.
 Swanigan broke the single-season record for double-doubles at Purdue against #25 Northwestern by recording his 19th double-double.
 All Big Ten players combined for the last twenty years have two 20–20 games, and Swanigan had four in a single season.
 On June 22, 2020, the Big Ten Network named Swanigan to the "All-Decade Basketball Team", placing him on their Third Team.
 Swanigan was one of 16 players honored by the Network for accomplishments between 2010 and 2019.